marianogabitto/ChromA/README.md

 At the moment, we are building a webpage with extensive documentation.
 We give a brief introduction here on how to install and run ChromA but contact the authors or open an issue in github if you are encountering errors.

-ChromA is implemented in Python 3 and can be install by running:
+ChromA is implemented in Python 3 and can be installed by running:
 > pip install git+https://github.com/marianogabitto/ChromA

-ChromA requires the following packages for correct functioning.
-In principle, the installer should manage their installation but just in case, here is a command that will install all the dependencies.
+ChromA requires the following packages.
+In principle, the pip installer should manage their installation but just in case, here is a command that will install all the dependencies.

 > pip install matplotlib==3.0.2 nose==1.3.7 psutil==5.5.1 pysam==0.15.2 ray==0.6.3 scipy==1.2.0 seaborn==0.9.0 setproctitle==1.1.10 numpy==1.15.4